seriema/brollop/README.md

 ## Registry

 As we look forward to our future together, we would like to spend more time with each other in a happier environment, with fewer possessions.
 While we appreciate any gesture of generosity, we kindly request that you consider giving the gift of your presence instead of a physical gift.
-However, if you feel inclined to give, we would be grateful for a contribution to our honeymoon or a charity that is close to your heart.
+However, if you feel inclined to give, we would be grateful for a contribution to our honeymoon on [this PayPal link](https://paypal.me/jpjohansson) or a charity that is close to your heart.
 Above all, we value your presence at our wedding more than anything else.

 ## RSVP